|The application deadline is January 29, 2021. Get ready!|

 - Youth who have not been previously employed and for whom this would be their first job experience

-- Small businesses, in recognition of their contribution to the creation of jobs
+- Employers impacted by COVID-19, especially small businesses, in recognition of their contribution to the creation of jobs

 - Organizations that provide services to persons with disabilities or who intend to hire youth with disabilities

-- Opportunities for youth in rural areas and Official Language Minority Communities
+- Opportunities for youth in rural areas, remote communities, and Official Language Minority Communities

 - Organizations that focus on protecting and conserving the environment